 Once the processing is complete, the originator sends the third Authentication frame to the responder.
 If the processing status returned in the frame was not SUCCESS, the originator shall terminate the authentication.

-Upon receiving the Authentication frame with Authentication Transaction Sequence Number field set to a value that is larger than or equal to 3, the originator or the responder:
+Upon receiving the Authentication frame with Authentication Transaction Sequence Number field (#2050)larger than or equal to 3, the originator or the responder:

 Extract an EAPOL PDU (if present) from the Encapsulation field, and forward the EAPOL PDU to the PAE.